 Texas State Complaint Process

 University policy indicates that student complaints should be directed to the specific office(s) involved in the complaint.
 If the complaint cannot be resolved at that level, then the complainant is instructed to contact the next-higher office in the chain of command.
-Currently enrolled Texas State students may also address complaints to the Dean of Students Office, where ombudsman services are provided by Mr. Vincent E. Morton, Assistant Dean of Students.
+Currently enrolled Texas State students may also address complaints to the Dean of Students Office, where ombudsman services are provided by the Assistant Dean of Students.
 The Dean of Students Office provides ombudsman services for Texas State’s primary customers, the students.
-The function of this service is to assist currently enrolled students in achieving satisfactory resolutions to university related problems.
+The function of this service is to assist currently enrolled students in achieving satisfactory resolutions to university-related problems.
 Additionally, the Dean of Students Office makes referrals to appropriate campus departments/offices for various other customer complaints which cannot be resolved within the Dean's Office.

 Accrediting Agency Complaint Process

 To file a complaint against an institution accredited by the SACSCOC, complete the Commission’s Complaint Form and send two print copies to the President, Southern Association of Colleges and Schools Commission on Colleges, 1866 Southern Lane, Decatur, GA 30033-4097.
-(To access the Commission’s complaint policy, procedures, and the Complaint Form, please see Complaint Procedures Against the Commission or Its Accredited Institutions.)
+(To access the Commission’s complaint policy, procedures, and the Complaint Form, please see Complaint Procedures Against the Commission or Its Accredited Institutions [this is a PDF document; download Adobe's free PDF reader if you need it].)

 Complaint Process for Out-of-State Students